 Costa Brava Travel Guide

-The Costa Brava is located in north-eastern Spain, it's a coastal region of Catalonia, which has a population of over 7 million people.
-Catalonia's capital is Barcelona and there are two official languages, Spanish and Catalan.
+The Costa Brava is one of Spain’s most popular holiday destinations, known for its stunning beaches, historic landmarks, rich cultural heritage, and vibrant towns and cities.
+Located in north-eastern Spain, the Costa Brava is a coastal region of Catalonia, which has a population of over seven million people.
+Catalonia’s capital is Barcelona, and the region has two official languages: Spanish and Catalan.

-We've outlined some useful information below which may help you when planning your next holiday to Costa Brava.
+We've outlined some useful information below to help you plan your next holiday to Costa Brava.

 Time Zone & Currency